jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/module5/lab1.rst

 .. note:: The template is defaulted to run the **full_build.yml** playbook, if you want to save time you can set this to the **application_services_3.yml**.

-Save the Template with your new variables and playbook defined, then rerun the template.
+Save the Template with your new variables and playbook defined, then re-run the template.

   |image13|